 The RATP program is an approved mitigation measure contained in the Authority's second Part 150 Study completed in 1998 and approved by the FAA in 2000.
-The Authority has now completed a third Part 150 Study including a Noise Exposure Map (NEM) and a Noise Compatibility Program (NCP) which was approved on November 7, 2016.
-With this approval, the Authority is now eligible to apply for federal grant funding to continue the program as provided for in the NCP.
-The mitigation measures studied by the Authority for inclusion in the NCP are as follows:
+The Authority has commenced a third Part 150 Study and has completed the first of two phases which establishes a revised Noise Exposure Map (NEM).
+The second phase which updates the NCP is completed in initial draft form and is being reviewed by FAA for completeness; once approved will enable the Authority to apply for further grant funding to continue the program.
+Until approved by the FAA and posted to the National Register for six (6) months, the Authority will not be able to add any additional units to the RATP program.
+The mitigation measures being studied by the Authority for inclusion in the NCP are as follows: